tbrowder/Checkwriter/README.md

 Using templates similar to the format of the check (*.chk) files of [GnuCash](https://gnucash.org), this module and its binary programs allow the user to print checks on standard sizes of paper.

 The default is to print a single check on Office Depot's single-check paper (US Letter size) using the provided check template file.
 The font used is the **E-13B, Common Machine Language font** in a free (for non-commercial use) implementation called the *MICR Encoding Font* provided by **[1001 Fonts](https://www.1001fonts.com/micr-encoding-font.html#styles)** with reasonable [terms of use](https://www.1001fonts.com/licenses/general-font-usage-terms.html).

+See the [FONT-LICENSES](./FONT-LICENSES.md) file for font licences for the fonts that are or may be used herein.

 That font is the standard expected for the US and is also used in some other countries.
 See the [TECHNICAL](./TECHNICAL.md) file for more information on banking standards and check specifications.

 SYNOPSIS
 ========